FrvrRoyals/Guides/README.md

 > [!TIP]
 > Having trouble finding the guides?
 You can them **[here!](Guides/)**

-My modpacks are also all available in the repo below.
+I also create my own modpacks, check them all out in the repo below.

 **[Royals' Modpack Repository](https://github.com/FrvrRoyals/Modpacks)**